 This value specifies the date of the "driver package", which includes the driver files and the INF.
 This date must be the most recent date of any file in the driver package.

 The date must be specified in month/day/year order.
 The month and day must contain two digits, and the year must contain four digits.
 A hyphen (-) can be used as the date field separator instead of the slash (/).

-If specified, w, x, y, and z must each be an integer that is greater than or equal to zero and less than 65535.
+Each of w, x, y, and z must be an integer that is greater than or equal to zero and less than 65535.